 Last week when Cullen and Taylor were visiting, we all decided to try out a new lunch spot downtown.
-Cullen & Harry were craving oysters, so we thought we might give Leon’s a shot, since it had gotten pretty good reviews so far.
+Cullen was craving oysters, so we thought we might give Leon’s a shot, since it had gotten pretty good reviews so far.
 When we got there, I ordered a diet coke, and knew right away it was going to be a great lunch when they served it to me in an old-timey glass bottle.

 We started with raw oysters (cocktail sauce, mignonette, saltines, Market price), which we split between the 4 of us.
 I’m a little iffy about oysters (ew, slimy!) but these were outstanding.
 They tasted great and were surprisingly un-slimy.
 We topped them with a spritz of fresh lemon juice, cocktail sauce, and mignonette sauce, which was delicious.
 I’d absolutely order these again.